jhudsl/Informatics_Research_Leadership/docs/02-team_guidelines.md

 ### **Talk first**

-Start talking to your collaborators, students, or employees  **before** you even begin a project, so that you can plan the project in the optimal way.
-This is especially critical for forming the right statistically testable and scientifically useful questions and for collecting the right data to address such questions.
+OK, so we kinda covered this, but we can't emphasize it enough.
+We suggest that you start talking to your collaborators, students, or employees  **before** you even begin a project, so that you can plan the project in the optimal way.

+This is critical for forming the right statistically testable and scientifically useful questions and for collecting the right data to address such questions.

 Collecting the **right** data can be vital to the success of a project.
 It may not always be obvious what is possible for the experimental biologists to create samples.
 Is 30 samples actually feasible?
 How about 300?
 Would that be performed in different batches?

 What is necessary or possible for an informatics project to be able to test certain questions with statistical methods?
 How long would certain analyses take?

 These are discussions that should happen long before reagents are purchased, before IRB submissions, and before grant submissions if possible.